intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 4. **Producer** - will _transform_ the message into the application-specified format for the target queue, then it calls the _write_ method on the _Storage_ class.
 Optionally it can also call _publish_ to forward the transformed message to a new _Publisher_ topic.

-5. **Writer** - will normalise the message into the format required by the repository, and call its repository's client library to persist it in the Repository.
+5. **Writer** - will normalise the message into the repository syntax and call the client library to store it in the Repository.

 6. **Publisher** - if the _Producer_  had optionally re-published the mesage (in step 4) the _Publisher_ will call its broker's client library to deliver the transformed message to a new topic in the Message Broker.